Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/boots_of_the_winterlands.md

+---
+category: items
+layout: page
 name: Boots of the Winterlands
-type: item
+tag: item

-# Boots of the Winterlands
+title: Boots of the Winterlands
+---

 _Wondrous item, uncommon (requires attunement)_

 These furred boots are snug and feel quite warm.
 While you wear them, you gain the following benefits: